Prakhar967/Bike-Maintainence-2.0/README.md

 ## Improvements to be done
   - In the Bike Maintenance System, I wanted to implement the routing algorithm properly so the maintenance crew gets the correct order of bikes to visit.
 I started it, but the dataset had too many critical bikes and time was less, so the routing was not completed.
 This will be improved later.
+  - I have to further imporve the dataset to make prediction more good so that different bike_maintenance type should be mentioned.

 ## Author
 - Prakhar Asthana